 🚫 Starbucks Items That You Should Avoid:

-If you're avoiding gluten, there are several Starbucks items to steer clear of due to the presence of gluten-containing ingredients or the risk of cross-contamination.
+There are several Starbucks items to steer clear of due to the presence of gluten-containing ingredients or the risk of cross-contamination.
 These include beverages with toppings or ingredients like malt extract, wheat flour, or barley.

 - Double Chocolaty Chip Crème Frappuccino® (frappuccino chips contain wheat flour)